 - Several factors can affect whitening outcomes, including age, enamel thickness, diet, and the presence of orthodontic appliances.

-- Professional whitening may offer greater oversight and consistency, particularly when aligned with a personalised orthodontic care plan.
+- Professional whitening may offer greater oversight and consistency, particularly when aligned with an orthodontic treatment plan.

 - Keeping teeth clean during orthodontic treatment using floss threaders, interdental brushes, or water flossers can help minimise stains.